-If a student, for any reason, is unable to commence his or her studies in the semester for which he or she originally applied, the tuition deposit is transferable to the subsequent semester for a period of one year, provided the College is notified in writing at least 30 days prior to the first day of classes of the semester for which initial admission has been granted, and provided that the student has not already entered Canada.
-Requests for deferred acceptance received after this date may, at the discretion of the College, still be granted, but in such cases, the College reserves the right to apply penalties to subsequent requests for refunds as described in the Refund Policy.
+If a student is unable to start their studies in the originally applied semester, they can transfer their tuition deposit to the next semester within one year, provided they notify the College in writing at least 30 days before the first day of classes of the initial semester granted.
+If the student has not yet entered Canada, this transfer is possible.
+Requests for deferred acceptance received after this deadline may still be considered, but the College may apply penalties according to the Refund Policy for subsequent refund requests.